|Get Involved with the Watershed Group. We have lots more to do

 developed website and a face book page, procured grants,

-Steering Committee for Sunbury Source Water Protection Plan.
+and served as Steering Committee for Sunbury Source Water Protection Plan.

 In addition to tasks directly related to the stream, VOLUNTEERS secured funding to purchase a